LPB8479/Pylon-Commands/README.md

 I'd love for this system to work in many servers, not just mine.
 If you would like to request an addition or would like to suggest a change, please add it under the "Issues" tab.

 ## Instructions
-Once you have added Pylon to your server and opened the code editor, do the following for each file you want to add (note: almost all of my commands require you the `config` file):
+Once you have added Pylon to your server and opened the code editor, do the following for each file you want to add (note: all of these commands require you to add the `config` file, and the logging system requires the `logconfig` file):
 - Create a new file
 - Name it `filename.ts` (the file extension is important)
 - Copy and paste the code from Github into the code editor